Nong Yai Park

 Good roads boarder the canal and being flat are popular with cyclists.

-Either side of the canal can be found large storm water management ponds (retention basins).
+Either side of the canal can be found large storm water management lakes (retention basins).

 The footbridge takes you across the lake to an island.

-Not a lot on the island.
-You can buy rice to feed the chickens here but we did not find many on the island (Jan 2020).
-The island is covered in trees providing nice shade from the sun and a small concreted path leads you all the way around.
+The island is covered in trees providing nice shade from the sun and a concreted path leads you all the way around.

 On our last visit to the pond to the south of the canal we found it very silty.
 Possibly just after dredging operations.